 The Wildlife and Bear Search excursion into the Spasski River Valley will take you on a journey over boardwalks and viewing platforms on the lower Spasski River.
 It's an active salmon stream.
 You may even be able to spot a Bald Eagle amongst the wildlife.

 9. Icy Strait Point Puts an Emphasis on Sustainability

-Icy Strait Point pride themselves on locally sourcing as much as possible.
-Granted, it’s Alaska.
-So it’s not as easy to locally source everything but they do what they can.
+Icy Strait Point prides itself on locally sourcing as much as possible.
+Granted, it's Alaska.
+So it's not as easy to locally source everything but they do what they can.

 One of the guiding principles of Huna Totem Corporation is to think and act in the best interest of their future generations.
 Part of that includes growing a healthy, thriving business that is self-sustaining.
 Respecting their land and resources is a natural, guiding moral for them.

 We've already mentioned that vehicles don't clutter the landscape in Hoonah.
 But we also want to note it's a choice in decreased exhaust pollution as well.
 Their high-speed gondola is powered by electricity.